SpencerBinXia/BufferOverflowGateway/README.md

 # BufferOverflow

-A Stack Overflow clone deployed across 12 UpCloud server instances, capable of handling 200k requests by 1k concurrent users with 95% of requests below 250ms latency.
+A Stack Overflow clone deployed across 12 UpCloud server instances, capable of handling 200k requests by 1k concurrent users with <250ms latency at 95% Quality of Service.
+Application architecture is described below.

-Application Architecture described below:

 **Node.js Instances:**

-All Node.js backend instances with multiple are running pm2 Cluster.
+All Node.js backend instances with multiple vCPUs are running in Cluster Mode with pm2.

 API Gateway Service - 2 vCPUs, 4 GB RAM.
 Questions Service - 4 vCPUs, 4 GB RAM.
 Contains the Mongos routing service.